RudranshJha/Portfolio/README.md

 **▪ LATEST VERSION : Finsler-Lagrange Geometry of Far-from-Equilibrium Thermodynamics**

-https://zenodo.org/records/20558804 (yes I will get it on arxiv eventually) (presently submitted to Physical Review E.)
+https://zenodo.org/records/20558804 (arxiv decided to put it on hold) (presently submitted to Physical Review E.)

 Summary (just read the paper instead this has none of the math here; haven't included everything here):